CluckCluckChicken/magnifier-docs/index.md

 You can use the Magnifier API to get/put reactions, pins, comments, etc.

 # Authentication
 # DO NOT USE THIS AUTH SYSTEM RIGHT NOW IN YOUR OWN PROJECTS!
+IT'S ONLY DESIGNED TO WORK WITH MAGNIFIER AND YOU MIGHT GET HACKED!
 I'm revamping it to be more secure.
 ## Get an authentication code for use

 GET `/api/Auth/code`